ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 ### 4. Deployment of Azure Logic Apps

-For the ProvisionGenie-Deployment-templates resource group, create a new storage account to store the template files in
+In the `ProvisionGenie-Deployment-resourcegroup`, create a new storage account to store the template files in.
+You can either create this storage account suing [Azure CLI](#create-storage-account-in-azure-cli) or via Azure portal:

+#### Create Storage account in Azure CLI

 ```azurecli
 #create storage account